openshift/oadp-operator/docs/tekton-oadp-nonadmin/README.md

       * The git repo should be a clone of oadp-operator and contain the directory `docs/tekton-oadp-nonadmin`
     * Give your backup an unique name, e.g. mybackuptest1
     * The `workspace` should be:
-      * A PersistentVolumeClaim
+      * A VolumeClaimTemplate
-      * Choose the $name-oadp-non-admin PVC
+      * In this demo a volume claim using the gp2-csi storage class was created.

 ![Screenshot from 2023-03-17 10-38-06](https://user-images.githubusercontent.com/138787/225965457-bd7fca53-9b71-45e8-a4a9-96739769b356.png)